-Whether it’s gambling, lounging, nightclubbing, dining, shopping or watching a show, everything is found in the casinos.
-The casinos are designed for people to meander through and get lost in; carpeted areas will slow down manual wheelchairs when there’s no marble, granite or wooden walkways.
+Whether it’s gambling, lounging, nightclubbing, dining, shopping, or watching a show, everything is found in the casinos.
+The casinos are designed for people to meander through and get lost in; carpeted areas will slow down manual wheelchairs when there are no marble, granite, or wooden walkways.
 Most casinos have wheelchair accessible slot machines and table games.
 For assistance locating them, contact the casino manager.
 Furthermore, some casinos may not seem wheelchair accessible from the outside due to barriers but there are ramps into every casino, you just need to find them, and most of the time there are signs.

 From Las Vegas’ beginnings, entertainment is a draw for visitors as is gambling.
 Today a plethora of shows are offered to meet the unique interests of every visitor who comes to Las Vegas.
 Get giggly at a comedy or hypnotist show, enjoy a world-class musical artist, or be dazzled at one of the many abstract Cirque du Soleil performances.
 The Blue Man Group has been a long-time Las Vegas favorite.
 You can also catch Broadway productions and plenty of erotic shows to tease the senses; some come and go while others may last forever like the Chippendales.

 In addition to such shows, sporting events are also abundant.
 The Rio Casino hosts the annual World Series of Poker (WSOP).
 Fight nights are loved by boxing spectators and usually occur at the MGM Grand Garden Arena.
 During weekends when a fight, airplane flights, and hotel prices increase but sidewalks still overflow with people.
 For boxing with fierce energy catch a UFC match; for a drama-filled match then go to the WWE Monday Night Raw.